Daizen Maeda: International career

 On 24 May 2019, Maeda was called by Japan's head coach Hajime Moriyasu to feature in the Copa América played in Brazil.
 He was also the first Matsumoto Yamaga player to ever feature for the senior side.
 He made his debut on 17 June 2019 in the game against Chile, as a starter.

 In Japan's 2022 World Cup game against Germany, Maeda was placed as starting striker.
 He was substituted in the 57th minute by Takuma Asano.
 Japan advanced out of the group stage after beating Spain 2–1.
 On 5 December 2022, Maeda scored a goal in the 43rd minute to put Japan in front during the round of 16 game against Croatia which eventually ended 1–1, with Japan crashing out after their defeat on penalties.

 Along with his Celtic teammate Reo Hatate, Maeda was called up to the Japanese squad for the 2023 AFC Asian Cup in Qatar.

+On 28 March 2026, Maeda captained Japan for the first time in a friendly match against Scotland.
+In May, he was named in the 26-man squad for the 2026 FIFA World Cup.
+On 25 June, Maeda scored in Japan's final group stage match against Sweden, which ended in a 1–1 draw.